cossacklabs/product-docs/acra/regulations/_index.md

 Additionally, Acra has a special intrusion detection feature called [poison records]({{< ref "/acra/security-controls/intrusion-detection/#poison-records-INVALID" >}}) which can help detecting a massive data leak and prevent further data disclosure.
-Poison records never shows up in legitimate queries.
+Poison records never show up in legitimate queries.
 If a poison record is detected in a query then it's likely a result of an unauthorized data access.
 In this case, Acra can be configured to shutdown completely, disable data encryption and decryption, or perform any other action specified by the administrator.